 The first three forces are the “Horizontal” competition.
 The fourth and fifth forces are the “vertical” competition.
 Let’s see them.

 The fourth force is the Buyer Power.
-Here you analyze the pressure your customers can place in the industry and market.
-What are the switching costs of your customers?
+Here you analyze the pressure your customers can place on the industry and market.
+What are the switching costs for your customers?
 What is their bargaining power?
 Are your customers concentrated?
 Can they force down the prices?
 Try to think as many factors as possible.

 Lastly, the fifth force, Power of Suppliers, is also significant.
 Here you analyze the pressure that suppliers place in the industry and the market you operate.
 How many suppliers exist?
 Are they concentrated?
 Can they expand vertically and be your competitors in the future?
 What is the power of the distribution channel?
 Do you have high fixed costs?
-Is there scarcity of resources?
-Do you know if suppliers favor in their pricing policy your competitors?
+Is there a scarcity of resources?
+Do you know if suppliers favor your competitors with their pricing policy?
 Again, it is important to think as many factors as possible.

 Therefore, following these methods, you will conduct a situation analysis for your business that is truly professional and will help you understand clearly where you are and where you are going as a company.

 How did you conduct Situation Analysis for your business so far?